 For proactive and savvy business owners, abandoned carts present a real opportunity.
 These customers have clearly demonstrated a strong interest in your products and are hot leads.
 Therefore, you should do whatever it takes to win them back.

-With nearly 2 billion e-commerce customers around the world in 2018, coming up with a way to recover those carts will be evermore lucrative.
+With around 2 billion e-commerce customers around the world in 2019, coming up with a way to recover those carts will be evermore lucrative.

 This guide will take you through all the elements you need to consider when setting up your strategy for recovering abandoned carts.